Scholarships & Awards

 CPT CHRISTOPHER J. KENNY HISTORY SCHOLARSHIP AWARD FUND

-James L. Kenny and Jacqueline M. Kenny present $500 and a special gift —in honor of their son CPT Christopher J. Kenny who was killed in action—to the history major who has shown the most enthusiasm and love of history during their four years of study at The Citadel.
+James L. Kenny and Jacqueline M. Kenny present $1,000 and a special gift —in honor of their son CPT Christopher J. Kenny who was killed in action—to the Junior or Senior level history major who has shown the most enthusiasm and love of history during their four years of study at The Citadel.
+Fulltime History Faculty have the opportunity to nominate a Junior or Senior history major, and vote upon the slate of candidates.
+The nominee who receives ith the highest number of votes is awarded the scholarship.
+Junior recipients are eligible again in their Senior year.

 Image: Mr. and Mrs. Kenny with David Days, recipient of the CPT CHRISTOPHER J. KENNY HISTORY AWARD, 2019.

 FRANCIS MARION CUP

 The Department of History faculty select the senior with the highest GPA in American History courses for The Francis Marion Cup, provided by the South Carolina Daughters of the American Revolution.

 H. L. GARY AWARD